FC Chornomorets Odesa: Honours

-Walk of Fame
+Alley of Football Glory

-On September 1, 2012, the Walk of Football Fame of FC Chornomorets Odesa was solemnly opened near the central arch of the Chornomorets Stadium in Odesa.
-On this day, eleven nameplates with memorable "stars" were laid in honor of those who made a great contribution to the success of the Sailors' team — Viktor Prokopenko, Tymerlan Huseynov, Volodymyr Ploskina, Akhmed Aleskerov, Igor Belanov, Vasyl Moskalenko, Konstantin Furs, Anatoly Zubrytsky, Yuriy Zabolotny, Semen Altman, Leonid Sevasteyev.
+On September 1, 2012, the Alley of Glory (Алея Слави), as a commemorative site of the FC Chornomorets Odesa former footballers, was solemnly opened near the central arch of the Chornomorets Stadium in Odesa.
+The site is located within Shevchenko Park, next to the western entrance to the stadium.
+On the day of the opening, eleven nameplates in Russian language with memorable "stars" were laid in honor of those who made a great contribution to the success of the Sailors' team — Viktor Prokopenko, Tymerlan Huseynov, Volodymyr Ploskina, Akhmed Aleskerov, Igor Belanov, Vasyl Moskalenko, Konstantin Furs, Anatoly Zubrytsky, Yuriy Zabolotny, Semen Altman, Leonid Sevasteyev.
 Another plate is dedicated to the "12th player" — loyal fans of "Chornomorets" Odesa of all time.
-Exactly one year later, on September 1, 2013, two nameplates were added in honor of Viktor Hryshko and Igor Sokolovsky.
-On February 19, 2014, two more plates were added to the walk of fame in honor of Valeriy Porkujan and Roman Grigorchuk.
-On September 13, 2014, four new nameplates appeared on the walk in honor of Ilya Tsymbalar, Vyacheslav Leshchuk, Matvey Cherkassky and Vasyl Ishchak.